alexrozanski/PXSourceList/README.markdown

 ![PXSourceList in action: The view-based example project included in the repository.](Examples/Screenshots/PXSourceList-ViewBased-Example.png)

 ## Motivation
-[Source Lists][2] are used in a lot of OS X applications, but the support for such controls is quite primitive – at best Cocoa allows you to create an outline view with Source List-style highlighting, but none of the features common to idiomatic Source Lists such as badging, and all top-level items being displayed differently are built in by default.
+[Source lists](http://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/AppleHIGuidelines/Windows/Windows.html#//apple_ref/doc/uid/20000961-CHDDIGDE) are commonly used as sidebars in OS X applications, but the support for such controls is quite primitive – at best Cocoa allows you to create an outline view with Source List-style highlighting, but setup of an idiomatic Source List including badging and section headers being displayed differently isn’t done automatically.

-`PXSourceList` implements lots of this idiomatic behaviour for you, which makes adding a Source List to your applications a lot easier and quicker.
+PXSourceList implements lots of this idiomatic behaviour for you, which makes adding a source list to your applications a lot easier and quicker.

-## Using `PXSourceList`
+## Using PXSourceList

 ### Installing with Cocoapods